 - Sanity Slippage: Slowly underwent this during his training stint after Discord's defeat.
 Thankfully, it seems to be his only instance.

-- Screams Like a Little Girl: Does this in the few moments he does get scared, like cowering behind Fluttershy at one time, and outright fainting at another upon seeing her crazed at the Gala.
+- Screams Like a Little Girl: Does this in the few moments he does get scared, like cowering behind Fluttershy at one time when Twilight was Burning with Anger, and outright fainting at another upon seeing her crazed at the Gala.
 And in other moments too, sometimes intentionally.

 - Shaping Your Attacks/Spontaneous Weapon Creation: Chronicle can generate a blade of magic from his horn.Technically, he can do this on things like sticks and broken sword hilts, but prefers to use it with his horn.

 - The Snark Knight: A light example, but a shade "darker" than Twilight.

 - Sparkling Stream of Tears: While doing his And This Is for... attack on Discord, he produces these right before dedicating his next blow to Fluttershy.

 - Staggered Zoom: If the fic were a show, this would be used to punctuate Chronicle's It's Personal.